lucia-auth/lucia/documentation-v2/content/main/0.start-here/2.migrate-v2/index.md

 ## Installation

 Remove `lucia-auth` from your package.json.
-Install the beta version of `lucia`:
+Install the new version of `lucia`:

 ```
-npm i lucia@beta
+npm i lucia@latest
-pnpm add lucia@beta
+pnpm add lucia@latest
-yarn add lucia@beta
+yarn add lucia@latest
 ```

-If you're using the OAuth integration, install the beta version of it as well:
+If you're using the OAuth integration, install the new version of it as well:

 ```
-npm i @lucia-auth/oauth@beta
+npm i @lucia-auth/oauth@latest
-pnpm add @lucia-auth/oauth@beta
+pnpm add @lucia-auth/oauth@latest
-yarn add @lucia-auth/oauth@beta
+yarn add @lucia-auth/oauth@latest
 ```

 ## Database and adapters